kamalb18/Suspicious-Activity-Detection/README.md

 **Training:**

-For Training purpose we have created a ipynb file namedd Tranquilizer.ipynb and 2 py files which are enclosed inside the folder named training.
+For Training purpose we have created a ipynb file named **Tranquilizer.ipynb**.
+Along with ipynb file we have used 2 py files named **essential.py** and **slowfast.py** which are enclosed inside the folder named training.

 **References:**